jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 The group experience is a hugely significant innovation.
 If your experience of psychedelics is only individual exploration then you have not had a chance to appreciate their full transformative potential.

+### Dieta / Diet

+Santo Daime adheres to the common dietary recommendations for ayahuasca.
+While these guidelines can vary, they typically include:

+- **Avoid**: Salt, sugar and sweeteners, spicy foods, red meat, pork, aged cheeses, fermented foods
+- **Reduce**: Dairy products; oils and fats; processed foods
+- **Focus on**: Plain, simple foods; fruits and vegetables; whole grains; small amounts of fish or chicken (if desired)

+This diet is usually suggested to begin 1-2 weeks before the ceremony.

+#### Commentary

+These recommendations largely align with a [whole food plant-based diet]({{< relref "health" >}}).
+In addition, tyramine should be avoided due to potentially dangerous interactions.[^weiss2018] However, the issue is not just tyramine.
+Protein consumption affects the pharmacodynamics of Daime.
+Instead of experiencing a pleasantly strong subjective effect for about two hours, protein buffers the force of the Daime.
+Consequently, participants may feel little (mostly sober) for most of the time, followed by an unpleasantly strong, brief burst of Daime after 1-2 hours.
+Both animal and plant proteins are equally potent in interfering with Daime.
+To mitigate this effect, it's only necessary to minimize protein intake about 8-12 hours prior to the ceremony.

 ### Lyrics

 Lyrics facilitate precise synchronization among the group, not just physically and physiologically but in the imaginal space.